TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-iosenrollment.md

 If you're still blocked review these resources to help resolve your issues:

 [Intune Troubleshooting Portal](https://aka.ms/intunetroubleshooting1) allows you to easily look up detailed information on a user's enrollment issue.
-It will also give resolutions for many common enrollment failures.
+It also provides resolutions for many common enrollment failures.
 Review the Troubleshooting Portal documentation [here](https://docs.microsoft.com/intune/help-desk-operators).

 The [Intune iOS Troubleshooting Guide](https://support.microsoft.com/help/4039809/troubleshooting-ios-device-enrollment-in-intune) has a list of common errors that prevent enrollment and resolutions to each.

-Below is a list of resources and documentation that may assist in resolving your issue.
+Below is a list of resources and documentation that may also assist in resolving your issue.
 Please review before opening a support case.

 ## **Recommended documents**